Shubham071122/Shubham071122/README.md

 # Hi there, I'm Shubham 👋

 ## 🚀 About Me

-I am a **Full-Stack Developer** and **DevOps Enthusiast** with a passion for building scalable, efficient, and high-performance applications.
-Currently, I work at **Rupeestop** , where I develop and optimize modern web applications, ensuring seamless user experiences and robust backend systems.
+I'm a **Full-Stack Developer** and **DevOps Enthusiast** with a focus on building reliable web applications and managing scalable infrastructure.

-I have a strong foundation in **frontend and backend** development, cloud technologies, and DevOps practices.
-My expertise spans across multiple programming languages, frameworks, and tools, allowing me to develop full-fledged applications from scratch.
+I work across the stack — writing clean frontend code, building REST APIs, and setting up CI/CD pipelines with Docker and cloud services.

-I am constantly learning and exploring new technologies, including **AI/ML models** such as **Hugging Face** and **Gemini**, to enhance my skills and contribute to innovative projects.
-My goal is to build impactful digital solutions that make a difference.
+I’ve also been exploring **AI/ML models** like **Hugging Face** and **Gemini** to expand my skills beyond traditional development.
+Always learning, always shipping.

 ### 🔥 Current Roles:
-- **Full-Stack Developer at Rupeestop**
+- **Full-Stack Developer**

 ![Profile Views](https://komarev.com/ghpvc/?username=Shubham071122&style=flat-square)